 Jill joined J. J. Keller & Associates, Inc. in 1993 and transferred to Editorial Resources in January 1995.
 She specializes in both the Federal Motor Carrier Safety Regulations and state intrastate safety regulations which include driver qualification, hours of service, and alcohol and controlled substance regulations.
 She also specializes in driver training issues, including entry-level driver training.
 Jill is editor of the State & FMCSR Requirements Guide, Navigating Key Transportation Topics Manual, Transportation Safety Training Advisor Newsletter, Transportation Safety Training Advisor: Driver’s Report, Driver’s Guide to the FMCSRs, and Entry-Level Driver Training: Obtaining a CDL Student and Trainer Manuals.
 She also writes transportation-related articles for other Keller publications and articles for outside trade publications.

 Mark Stromme joined J. J. Keller & Associates, Inc. in 1994 and is a Sr. Editor—Workplace Safety.
-He is an OSHA Outreach Construction Trainer and a Walkway Auditor Certificate Holder, with expertise in walkway auditing, cranes, scissor/aerial lifts, electrical safety, fall protection, confined spaces, scaffolding, lockout/tagout, and Canadian safety regulations.
-Mr. Stromme is the editor for J. J. Keller's OSHA Compliance for Retail, Oil & Gas Safety Compliance Manual, Construction Safety Training Newsletter, and online training products.
+He is an OSHA Outreach Construction Trainer and a Walkway Auditor Certificate Holder, with expertise in walkway auditing, cranes, scissor/aerial lifts, powered industrial trucks, electrical safety, fall protection, confined spaces, scaffolding, and lockout/tagout.
+Mark is the editor for J. J. Keller's OSHA Compliance for Retail, Inspection Checklists for General Industry, and Safety Training Talks manuals, as well as online content and training products.
 He has written dozens of trade publication articles for ISHN, Construction Business Owner, Transportation Management + Engineering, BIC, EHS Today, Modern Contractor Solutions, Occupational Safety + Health, Tow Professional, Fuel Marketer News, Constructech, and Workplace Materials Handling & Safety.